 To expedite the return of a lost child back to his/her seat, guests may register their child in the Tag-A-Kid Program at any of the 100 or 500 level concourse Guest Relations Booths.
 If children are not registered each game in the Tag-A-Kid Program, we suggest that parents/guardians place their child's ticket in the child's pocket to expedite their return in the event they become separated from their parents/guardians.

-All patrons and their belongings may be searched upon entry into the stadium, and prohibited items may be confiscated.
-By tendering a ticket and entering the stadium, fans consent to such searches and waive any related claims that they might have against the Belk Bowl, its participating teams, their affiliates and stadium landlord, or their agents.
+All patrons and their belongings will be searched upon entry into the stadium, and prohibited items may be confiscated.
+Security screening includes hand-held metal-detecting wands and/or pat-downs.
+By tendering a ticket and entering the stadium, fans consent to such searches and waive any related claims.
 If individuals elect not to consent to the searches, they will be denied entry into the Stadium.